 - After that, wash the treated area with lukewarm water.
 Repeat this procedure 3-4 times a day.

-- Lemon juice contains citric acid and vitamin E, which is an antioxidants.
+- Lemon juice contains citric acid and vitamin C, which are antioxidants.
 Both these elements inhibit melanin production and protect the skin from the sun’s UV rays.

 - To treat skin pigmentation, take lemon juice mixed with honey and apply it to the pigmented skin for about 15 minutes.